tinaok/Hack4RiOMAR/content/_index.md

 ## Welcome to the Workhathon! 🌍📊

-We’re excited to have you here for the DGGS for FAIR2Adapt RiOMar Case Study workhathon!
+We’re excited to have you here for the DGGS for FAIR2Adapt RiOMar Case Study workathon!
 Together, we’ll explore high-resolution RiOMar data, dive into DGGS-powered workflows (with xDGGS + Pangeo 🚀), and lay the groundwork for FAIR, scalable solutions supporting climate adaptation.

 Let’s collaborate, innovate, and make an impact! 💡🌱